Numerical-Geometric-Algebra/gasparse/README.md

 Creating a python library to do computations using sparse representation of multivectors.

+## WARNING
+DO NOT PRINT VERY BIG MULTIVECTOR ARRAYS!!!
+IT WILL SEGFAULT!!!

 ## DONE

 - Create a geometric algebra via p,q,r, or via a metric